umbraco/rfcs/README.md

 * have a snapshot of context for the future.
 * transparency of decision making by Umbraco HQ teams.

-Most changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.
+Most changes, including small features, bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.
 Questions or discussions on potential changes should be on Our until further defined to the RFC format.

 Some changes though are "substantial", and we ask that these be put through more of a design process to produce a consensus.
 The "RFC" (request for contributions) process is intended to provide a consistent and controlled way for Umbraco HQ and community to collaborate on important decisions on the codebase.